pablojim/highcharts-ng/README.md

 Version 1.0.0
 -------------
 - only support Highchart/Highstock >= 5.0.0
-- only support AngularJS >= 1.5 (see https://github.com/toddmotto/angular-component for lower versions)
+- only support AngularJS >= 1.5.8 (see https://github.com/toddmotto/angular-component for lower versions)
 - Move to AngularJS Component
 - Now supports vanilla Highcharts config
-- Supports custom change detection functions (requires >= 1.5.8)
+- Supports custom change detection functions
 - Should be much more stable and less bugs
 - 2 way axes binding no longer supported
 - loading property no longer supported